Armenia’s Green Data Center: A Leap into a Sustainable Digital Future

 The facility is expected to reduce carbon emissions by 2,000 tonnes annually—an impact equivalent to taking approximately 400 cars off the road.
 The project will also contribute to Armenia’s goal of achieving carbon neutrality by 2050.

-Prime Minister Nikol Pashinyan expressed his support for the project, highlighting its importance for Armenia’s economic and environmental future.
+Prime Minister Nikol Pashinyan also voiced his support for the project, highlighting its importance for Armenia’s economic and environmental future.
 “This data center is a testament to our commitment to sustainable development,” Pashinyan said.
 “It shows that we are serious about reducing our carbon footprint while also investing in our digital future.”

 Strategic Importance for Armenia’s Digital Future